Skip to content

 """ # noqa: E501

-{r.volpubpage for r in cls.extract_report(text) if r.volpubpage}
+return list({r.volpubpage for r in cls.extract_reports(text) if r.volpubpage})

 Report Pattern